 Through employee volunteering, teams can learn and develop a new skill set outside of the workplace.
 Employee volunteering provides individuals with skill-building opportunities, including leadership and learning opportunities.
 It allows employees to grow, enhances their communication and collaboration skills, and gives them a fresh perspective.
 Learning a new skill is a great morale booster and can positively affect workplace engagement.

 Businesses are no longer responsible only for the economic growth in their communities, they are also the drivers of social change.
-Based on the evidence, the business case for employee volunteering shows a significant impact on engagement and opens up a world of benefits.
+Based on the evidence, the corporate volunteering benefits show a significant impact on engagement and create a positive upward spiral.
 Businesses that do not invest and give back to society risk falling behind competitors with a strong CSR strategy.

 Find an employee volunteering program that suits your organisation based on social pillars, current participation and shared value to your organisational purpose with an in-depth consultation with our team.